-22 In chapter 6, the concept of NCP is used.
-For example, in chapter 6 Tables 6.70 to 6.72, possible response 23 options to respond to climate change, to address land degradation or desertification, and to ensure food security are cross-referenced against the 18 NCP identified by Díaz et al. (2018) to see where there are 24 25 co-benefits and adverse side-effects.
-For instance, while BECCS may deliver on climate mitigation, it 26 results in a number of adverse side-effects that are significant with regard to water provisioning, food and 27 feed availability, and loss of supporting identities if BECCS competes against local land uses of cultural importance.
-Chapter 7 has an explicit section 7.2.2.2 that covers risks due to loss of biodiversity and ES 28 29 and Table 7.1 that includes policy responses to various land-climate-society hazards, some of which are likely to enhance risk of loss of biodiversity and ES.
-A case-study on the impact of renewable energy on 30 biodiversity and ES is also included.
-Chapter 7 also notes that because there is no SDG covering fresh-31 water biodiversity and aquatic ecosystems; this policy gap may have adverse consequences for the future of rivers and associated ES.
+In chapter 6, the concept of NCP is used.
+For example, in chapter 6 Tables 6.70 to 6.72, possible response options to respond to climate change, to address land degradation or desertification, and to ensure food security are cross-referenced against the 18 NCP identified by Díaz et al. (2018) to see where there are co-benefits and adverse side-effects.
+For instance, while BECCS may deliver on climate mitigation, it results in a number of adverse side-effects that are significant with regard to water provisioning, food and feed availability, and loss of supporting identities if BECCS competes against local land uses of cultural importance.
+Chapter 7 has an explicit section 7.3.2.2 that covers risks due to loss of biodiversity and ES and Table 7.1 that includes policy responses to various land-climate-society hazards, some of which are likely to enhance risk of loss of biodiversity and ES.
+A case-study on the impact of renewable energy on biodiversity and ES is also included.
+Chapter 7 also notes that because there is no SDG covering freshwater biodiversity and aquatic ecosystems; this policy gap may have adverse consequences for the future of rivers and associated ES.

-4 6.4.3 Impacts of integrated response options on Nature's Contributions to People and the 5 UN Sustainable Development Goals
+6.5.3 Impacts of integrated response options on Nature's Contributions to People and the UN Sustainable Development Goals

-6 In addition to evaluating the importance of our response options for climate mitigation, adaptation, land 7 degradation, desertification and food security, it is also necessary to pay attention to other co-benefits and trade-offs that may be associated with these responses.
-How the different options impact progress toward 8 9 the SDG can be a useful shorthand for looking at the social impacts of these response options.
-Similarly, 10 looking at how these response options increase or decrease the supply of ecosystem services/NCP (see Cross-Chapter Box 8 on Ecosystem Services in this chapter) can be a useful shorthand for a more 11 12 comprehensive environmental impact beyond climate and land.
-Such evaluations are important as 13 response option may lead to unexpected trade-offs with social goals (or potential co-benefits) and impacts 14 on important environmental indicators like water or biodiversity.
-Similarly, there may be important 15 synergies and co-benefits associated with some response options that may increase their cost-16 effectiveness or attractiveness.
-As we note in section 6.4.4, many of these synergies are not automatic, 17 and are dependent on well-implemented and coordinated activities in appropriate environmental contexts 18 (6.4.4.1), often requiring institutional and enabling conditions for success and participation of multiple stakeholders (6.4.4.3).
-19
+In addition to evaluating the importance of our response options for climate mitigation, adaptation, land degradation, desertification and food security, it is also necessary to pay attention to other co-benefits and trade-offs that may be associated with these responses.
+How the different options impact progress toward the SDG can be a useful shorthand for looking at the social impacts of these response options.
+Similarly, looking at how these response options increase or decrease the supply of ecosystem services/NCP (see Cross-Chapter Box 8 on Ecosystem Services in this chapter) can be a useful shorthand for a more comprehensive environmental impact beyond climate and land.
+Such evaluations are important as response option may lead to unexpected trade-offs with social goals (or potential co-benefits) and impacts on important environmental indicators like water or biodiversity.
+Similarly, there may be important synergies and co-benefits associated with some response options that may increase their cost-effectiveness or attractiveness.
+As we note in section 6.5.4, many of these synergies are not automatic, and are dependent on well-implemented and coordinated activities in appropriate environmental contexts (6.5.4.1), often requiring institutional and enabling conditions for success and participation of multiple stakeholders (6.5.4.3).